JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    }
    ```

-3. Run the app using the Android Studio iOS run configuration to see the result:
+3. Run the app using the IntelliJ IDEA iOS run configuration to see the result:

    ![Greeting from the shared module](xcode-iphone-hello.png){width=300}